michaelpaulcuccia/learntailwind/README.md

 # learntailwind

-Thank you Novo for the opportunity to discuss a potential Frontend Develoer Role.
+Thank you Novo for the opportunity to discuss a potential Frontend Developer Role.

 As a token of good faith and a demonstration of my interest, I created this "quick and dirty" replica of your application, as shown in the screenshots on your website.